josephmisiti/awesome-machine-learning/README.md

 #### Python Survival Analysis
 * [lifelines](https://github.com/CamDavidsonPilon/lifelines) - lifelines is a complete survival analysis library, written in pure Python
 * [Scikit-Survival](https://github.com/sebp/scikit-survival) - scikit-survival is a Python module for survival analysis built on top of scikit-learn.
 It allows doing survival analysis while utilizing the power of scikit-learn, e.g., for pre-processing or doing cross-validation.
-* [crforest](https://github.com/sunnyadn/crforest) - Competing-risks Random Survival Forest in Python with Aalen–Johansen CIF, cause-specific C-indices, and OOB permutation VIMP.
-10–22× faster than R's randomForestSRC on real EHR data (CHF + SEER); scales to n = 10⁶ on a consumer desktop in ~1 min.
+* [comprisk](https://github.com/sunnyadn/comprisk) - Python toolkit for competing risks.
+Random Survival Forest today (10–22× faster than R's randomForestSRC on real EHR; scales to n=10⁶ in ~1 min); Fine-Gray regression + cumulative incidence + Gray's K-sample + cause-specific Cox in v0.4.

 <a name="python-federated-learning"></a>
 #### Federated Learning